isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

  `make_shared` gives a more concise statement of the construction.
-It also gives an opportunity to eliminate a separate allocation for the reference counts, by placing the `shared_ptr`'s use counts next to its object.
+It also gives an opportunity to eliminate a separate allocation for the reference counts, by placing the `shared_ptr`’s use counts next to its object.

 ##### Example